Using drones to deliver food to students in remote areas

 Skyports drone.
 (Source: Aerospace)

-The Argyll and Bute County Government (UK) is running a pilot project using Skyports UAVs to serve rural and remote schools, which currently rely on traditional transport methods including taxis, ferries and trucks to deliver food to students.
+The Argyll and Bute County Government (UK) is carrying out a pilot project using Skyports UAVs to serve rural and remote schools, which currently rely on traditional transport methods including taxis, ferries and trucks to deliver food to students.

 This pilot project to deliver food to school children by UAV has just won the UK's COSLA 2023 Excellence Award, in the Service, Innovation and Improvement category.